 - Practice: commitment to a disciplined approach on a daily basis.

 Tim Syth is a project-based worker focused on systems change, productivity improvement, and organizational development in the Information Age.
-He works as a business and community development consultant under the Lush Production moniker.
+He works as a research and development consultant under the Lush Production moniker.

 Tim engages in discovery, development, and facilitation processes to support organizations and workers as they adapt to the shifting nature of our technological society.
 He believes there exists a golden opportunity to reimagine the role of work in society and community and economic development practices for the better.